Atmosphere of Earth: Scattering

 When light passes through Earth's atmosphere, photons interact with it through scattering.
-If the light does not interact with the atmosphere, it is called direct radiation and is what you see if you were to look directly at the Sun.
+If the light does not interact with the atmosphere, it is called direct radiation and is what one sees when looking directly at the Sun.
 Indirect radiation is light that has been scattered in the atmosphere.
-For example, on an overcast day when you cannot see your shadow, there is no direct radiation reaching you, it has all been scattered.
-As another example, due to a phenomenon called Rayleigh scattering, shorter (blue) wavelengths scatter more easily than longer (red) wavelengths.
-This is why the sky looks blue; you are seeing scattered blue light.
-This is also why sunsets are red.
-Because the Sun is close to the horizon, the Sun's rays pass through more atmosphere than normal before reaching your eye.
+For example, on an overcast day when an observer cannot see their shadow, no direct radiation occurs as the clouds equally scatter all the sun's light waves.
+As another example, due to a phenomenon called Rayleigh scattering, shorter (blue) wavelengths scatter through the atmosphere's air particles more easily than longer (red) wavelengths.
+This is why the sky appears blue; it consists of scattered blue sunlight.
+Rayleigh scattering also makes sunsets and sunrises appear red.
+Because the Sun is close to the horizon, the Sun's rays pass through more atmosphere than normal before reaching an observer's eye.
 Much of the blue light has been scattered out, leaving the red light in a sunset.